ThrashingLaggard/xyDocGen/xyDocGen/readme.md

 ## Usage example:

-(easy input)										   (standard result values) xydocgen               =====>>>>>               xydocgen      --root [current working directory]     --folder docs     --subfolder api     --exclude .git;bin;obj;node_modules;.vs;TestResults     --format md
+(Sample for easiest input to generate everything according to the standard settings) xydocgen               =====>>>>>               xydocgen      --root [current working directory]     --folder docs     --subfolder api     --exclude .git;bin;obj;node_modules;.vs;TestResults     --format md

 (Use dotnet at the start when installed locally) dotnet xydocgen --root . --out docs/api --exclude .git;bin;obj;node_modules;.vs;TestResults

-(add this to exclude non public) dotnet xydocgen  --privat
+(add this keyword to exclude non public) xydocgen  --private

-(Choose your flavour)
+(Choose your output flavour)
 xydocgen --format [json/pdf/html/md]

+(Another Sample)
 xydocgen --root X://User/TestPrograms/TestRoot--out TestFolder/TestSubFolder

-(Output a list of commands, MUST be the first argument if used (others will then be ignored)) xydocgen --help
+(Output a list of commands, discard other commands written with it) xydocgen --help

+## Changes

+- Now every format has its own folder
+- Generate multiple formats in one go

+## Planned features & improvements

++ Parameters
+	- Adding parameters to output index and/or tree into the console
+	- Adding parameters to only output the index or only the tree
+	- By using the --info flag output this readme file
+	- Adding a flag to only output the target(s) in the console

++ Upgrades
+	- Reading and outputting the remarks
+	- Upgrading the visual result of the outputs
+	- Generate documentation in multiple formats at once

++ Changing the structure:
+	- Moving the output of index and tree into the first level
+    - subfolder for each format

 ## Installation

 ### Local:
-(dotnet new tool-manifest)
+dotnet new tool-manifest
-(dotnet tool install --local xyDocGen --version 1.0.xx)
+dotnet tool install --local xyDocGen --version 1.0.xx

 ### Global:
-(dotnet tool install --global xyDocGen --version 1.0.xx)
+dotnet tool install --global xyDocGen --version 1.0.xx

-## Planned features & improvements

-- Reading and outputting the remarks
-- Upgrading the visual result of the outputs
--
-- Format mit als Unterordner hinzufügen.....????

--
+## Update

+### Checking the Version of installed dotnet tools
+dotnet list tool [--local/--global]

+### Updating the Version
+dotnet tool update xydocgen [--local/--global]

+## Problems

+There is currently no format subfolder being used and the pdf folders lie in the docs folder The api folder is useless and needs to be removed, if there is no replacement from the input

 # Author
 ThrashingLaggard
 https://github.com/ThrashingLaggard

-## Contact
-Ideas or questions:
-xytlagg@gmail.com